Servings: 1 Total time: 1 hr 15 mins Difficulty: beginner

 1. Mix the flours, psyllium and salt in a bowl.

-2. Add the oil or butter in small pieces and rub the dough with your fingers.
+2. Add the oil or butter in small pieces and rub the dough together with your fingers until it resembles coarse breadcrumbs.

-3. Add the egg then gradually pour in the cold water until you obtain a soft ball.
+3. Incorporate the egg then gradually pour in the cold water until you obtain a soft ball.

 4. Wrap the dough in cling film and let it rest for 30 minutes in the refrigerator.

-5. Spread it on baking paper or a floured surface (with gluten-free flour) and garnish as desired.
+5. Spread it on parchment paper or a floured surface (with gluten-free flour) and garnish as desired.

-Keywords: gluten-free dough, buckwheat recipe, gluten-free pie crust, homemade dough, easy shortcrust pastry, gluten-free alternative.
+Keywords: gluten-free pastry, buckwheat recipe, gluten-free pie crust, homemade pastry, easy shortcrust pastry, gluten-free alternative.

 Rate this recipe